charalambos02/Renforcement-Learning-Tetris-DQN/README.md

 # Renforcement-Learning-Tetris-DQN
-Deep reinforcment learning implementation on Tetris Atari game
+Deep reinforcment learning implementation on Tetris Atari game.
+Check the after training video to see how crazy the results are.